Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 #### 2.3.1 Install WASM depenencies and compile EL PASSO WASMs

-After activate the emsdk, you should have the command `em++` available in your path.
+After activate the emsdk and load the commands into your PATH, you should have the command `em++` available in your path.
 To compile the PS signature test file into a HTML and test it with your browser, use the following command.

 ```bash